 Step 1: Open the Run command box.
 To do this, simultaneously press the Windows logo and R keys on the keyboard.

-Step 2: Type the following command in the box and then press Enter key to open the Applications folder, which displays all installed apps as well as classic desktop programs.
+Step 2: Type the following command in the box and then press the Enter key to open the Applications folder, which displays all installed apps as well as classic desktop programs.

 Shell:AppsFolder

-From here, you can open apps/programs, pin or unpin them to Start/taskbar, or even initiate the Uninstall process.
+From here, you can open apps/programs, pin or unpin them to the Start/taskbar, or even initiate the Uninstall process.

 Method 2 of 2